aaronjohnsabu1999/flexiforce/README.md

 ## Overview

-This project simulates a personalized fitness and rehabilitation system where a redundant robotic arm (Franka Emika FP3) dynamically adjusts resistance based on real-time EMG data.
-Using MuJoCo for robotic simulation and OpenSim for muscle modeling, we implement a hybrid force-position controller that modulates end-effector resistance to keep user exertion aligned with a target % of max voluntary contraction.
+FlexiForce simulates a personalized fitness and rehabilitation system where a redundant robotic arm (Franka Emika FP3) dynamically adjusts resistance based on real-time EMG data.
+Using MuJoCo for robotic simulation and OpenSim for muscle modeling, it implements a hybrid force-position controller that modulates end-effector resistance to keep user exertion aligned with a target % of max voluntary contraction.

-Includes:
+**Key Highlights**:
-- A GUI for user-defined intensity
+- GUI for user-defined effort
-- Real-time EMG-responsive feedback control
+- Real-time EMG feedback
+- Redundant robot arm simulation
-- Three independently tuned controllers battling it out for stability supremacy
+- Modular controllers for benchmarking

-Perfect blend of biomechanics, robotics, and control theory.

 ## Features

-- **Closed-loop feedback** using EMG data and force modulation
-- **Redundant robot simulation** (Franka Emika FP3) via MuJoCo
+- Closed-loop EMG feedback control
+- Real-time GUI-based effort input
+- Force-position hybrid control architecture
-- **EMG activation modeling** using OpenSim or custom Hill-type dynamics
+- Support for both OpenSim and custom muscle models
-- **GUI** for user-specified exertion levels (e.g., 60% MVC)
-- **Hybrid force-position control** with compliance and stability focus
-- **Controller benchmarking** based on performance and robustness
+- Performance-optimized simulation in MuJoCo

 ## Architecture